 How to Check FDW Employment History in Singapore 2026: The Complete MOM Records Guide

-Hiring a foreign domestic worker (FDW) in Singapore is a long-term commitment — financially, legally, and emotionally.
-Yet many employers skip the single most important diligence step before signing the contract: checking the helper's Singapore employment history with the Ministry of Manpower (MOM).
+To hire safely you must first check the helper's Work Permit status and her full Singapore employment history with the Ministry of Manpower (MOM).
+Hiring a foreign domestic worker (FDW) in Singapore is a long-term commitment, financially, legally, and emotionally.
+Yet many employers skip the single most important diligence step before signing the contract: checking the helper's Singapore employment history with MOM.
 In 2026, with MOM's e-Services portal more accessible than ever and licensed employment agencies offering full history pulls, there is no excuse to hire blind.

 Why You Must Check Employment History Before Hiring an FDW